 Secretive about online activities

-Abrupt shutting down of computer mid use
+Abrupt shutting down of computer in the middle of use

 Avoiding friends and classmates or often seen alone